 During the period of time since the project began in 1999, LAB has dedicated the work of a full time Outreach and Training Coordinator to the project.
 The coordinator was hired specifically for the project and has worked on no other LAB projects and represented no other LAB clients during her entire tenure with LAB.
 For OTAG I, the costs of the coordinator's time and associated support costs constituted at least 80% of the costs charged to HUD.
-For OTAG II, the costs of the coordinator's and the full-time paralegals' time and associated support costs have constituted at least 84% of the costs charged to HUD.
+For OTAG II, the costs of the coordinator's time and associated support costs have constituted at least 84% of the costs charged to HUD.

 In addition, at least nine other attorneys have devoted time to OTAG work.
-Although significant amounts of their time were eligible for reimbursement under the project, only slightly over \$18,000 in salaries and fringe benefits for those attorneys' time were actually charged to HUD during OTAG $\rm I.^6$
+Although significant amounts of their time were eligible for reimbursement under the project, only slightly over \$18,000 in salaries and fringe benefits for those attorneys' time were actually charged to HUD during OTAG I. 6